Listen to Spotify on a Plane: Offline and In-Flight Tips

 Download your Spotify playlists before you get to the airport.
 That’s really all there is to it.
 Premium subscribers get full offline access to 10,000 songs per device, and it works perfectly in airplane mode.
 If you’re on a United flight, you’ve got Spotify content on the seatback screen too.

-For free users, the easiest path is grabbing a Premium free trial before your trip.
-If Spotify isn’t cooperating, check out Spotify alternatives that also offer offline playback.
+For free users, grab a Premium free trial before your trip.
+If Spotify isn’t cooperating, try Spotify alternatives.

 #Frequently Asked Questions